-NOTE: Only RKE Key Fobs that are programmed to the vehicle electronics can be used to start and operate the vehicle.
-Once a RKE Key Fob is programmed to a vehicle, it cannot be programmed to any other vehicle.
+NOTE: Only key fobs that are programmed to the vehicle electronics can be used to start and operate the vehicle.
+2 Once a key fob is programmed to a vehicle, it cannot be programmed to any other vehicle.

-- Always remove the RKE Key Fobs from the vehicle and lock all doors when leaving the vehicle unattended. - For vehicles equipped with Keyless Enter-N-Go Ignition, always remember to place the ignition in the OFF position.
+- Always remove the key fobs from the vehicle and lock all doors when leaving the vehicle unattended. - For vehicles equipped with Keyless Enter-N-Go Ignition, always remember to place the ignition in the OFF position.

-NOTE: Duplication of RKE Key Fobs may be performed at an authorized dealer.
-This procedure consists of programming a blank RKE Key Fob to the vehicle electronics.
-A blank RKE Key Fob is one that has never been programmed.
+Duplication of key fobs may be performed at an authorized dealer.
+This procedure consists of programming a blank key fob to the vehicle electronics.
+A blank key fob is one that has never been programmed.

-When having the Sentry Key Immobilizer System serviced, bring all vehicle keys with you to an authorized dealer.
+NOTE: When having the Sentry Key Immobilizer System serviced, bring all vehicle keys with you to an authorized dealer.

-Customer RKE Key Fob Programming
+Customer Key Fob Programming

-Programming RKE Key Fobs may be performed at an authorized dealer.
+Programming key fobs may be performed at an authorized dealer.